curityio/azure-apim-oauth-proxy/README.md

 * Check and set CORS headers
 * Verify Origin header
+* If enabled, simply forward access tokens found in the Authorization header.
 * Check CSRF token and cookie for data-changing data-changing methods
-* If enabled, simply forward access tokens found in the Authorization header.
-* Check for valid access token cookie in all other cases
+* Check for valid access token cookie in all cases
 * Encrypt the access token from the cookie
 * If Phantom Token pattern is implemented, retrieve the JWT for the opaque token.
 * Overwrite the Authorization header with the token and forward requests to the backend services (APIs).

 > **NOTE**: Due to the limited set of supported classes and methods from the .NET framework in policies, the encryption algorithm used in this example is **AES256-CBC with HMAC-SHA256**.
 Make sure to use this implementation together with an OAuth Agent that protects the cookies with AES256-CBC and HMAC-SHA256.
 Other examples of the Token Handler pattern may use AES256-CBG which provides built-in message integrity.

-This repository includes an ARM template and parameter file for quickly enabling an API Management Service as an OAuth Proxy.
-The template creates an APIM instance with a policy attached that handles all the functions of an OAuth Proxy.
-Modify the parameters to adapt the deployment.
+This repository includes an ARM template with the policy and parameter file for quickly setting up an API Management Service as an OAuth Proxy.
+The template creates an APIM instance with a set of named values and a global policy attached that handles all the functions of an OAuth Proxy.
+Modify the template parameters to adapt the deployment or change the named values afterwards.

 ## Development
 Install [Visual Studio Code](https://code.visualstudio.com/) and the extension [Azure Resource Manager (ARM) Tools](https://marketplace.visualstudio.com/items?itemName=msazurermtools.azurerm-vscode-tools&ssr=false).
 Open the folder `arm-template` in Visual Studio Code and start editing `oauth-proxy-template.json` or `example-parameters.json`.
 Refer to [Microsoft's documentation for ARM templates](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/).